Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-merge-and-analyze.md

 It's late on Friday afternoon and you've been given two large CSV files containing on-time arrival information for hundreds of thousands of flights.
 The data is "dirtied" with duplicate rows and missing values, the latter resulting from a combination of incomplete records and flights that never arrived at their destinations because they were canceled or diverted.
 Your job is to merge the two datasets into one, clean it, and answer basic questions such as what percentage of flights arrived on time, and which airports exhibited the worst on-time performance.

-In this exeercise, you will use a Jupyter notebook to put Pandas to work cleaning and analyzing data.
+In this exercise, you will use a Jupyter notebook to put Pandas to work cleaning and analyzing data.
 Using pure Python, you'd be in for a long weekend.
 But with Pandas doing the heavy lifting, you'll be off for a weekend getaway before most of your colleagues punch the clock and head home.

 ![Using Pandas in a Jupyter notebook](media/pandas-notebook.png)